virtapp/terraform-argocd-deployment/README.md

 🎯 About

-This project is a simple example of how to use Terraform to create a Kubernetes cluster in Docker using Kind.
+This project is a simple example of how to use Terraform to create a Kubernetes cluster in Docker using Kind
-🚀 Technologies

 The following tools were used in this project: